glitchbane/glossatronic/README.md

 At this time, simply read the Wiki for more information.
 This is a nascent project.

+You must have Node installed on your machine to run this locally.

 To run the app:

 clone the repository: git clone https://github.com/glitchbane/glossatronic.git